What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 SMS Cost :

-Choose the package which is most suitable for you.
-An SMS provider gives more validity time for a bulk SMS package.
+Choose the package that is most suitable for you.
+An SMS provider offers a longer validity period for a bulk SMS package.
 This will help you to decide the quality of the service.

 How does a Bulk SMS reseller work?

-A Bulk SMS provider buys SMS in large quantities from mobile operators.
-Now it can act as an SMS gateway for other Bulk SMS providers.
-For starting a business, a vendor can connect to another Bulk SMS provider and provide SMS service to the end-users.
+A Bulk SMS provider purchases SMS in bulk from mobile operators.
+It can now act as an SMS gateway for other Bulk SMS providers.
+To start a business, a vendor can connect to another Bulk SMS provider and provide SMS service to the end-users.
 This provider is called a reseller.
 This chain may grow further.
 The reseller always depends on the original seller.
-If the seller lost the coverage in an area, the reseller would also lose the coverage.
+If the seller lost coverage in an area, the reseller would also lose coverage.
 The seller maintains multiple accounts for many resellers.
-Each has its dashboard to check the statics of the report.
+Each has its own dashboard to check the statistics of the report.
 A reseller may get connections from various sellers.
-Based on coverage and cost, a seller gateway decided to send SMS.
+Based on coverage and cost, the seller gateway decided to send SMS.